mmiddaugh/lighthouse-facilities/README.md

   endpoint.
 Operating status is stored in the operational database along side facility data.

 ### Update Frequency for Data Sources
 Facilities collection occurs every 24 hours.
-This updates the local cache in facilities-operational-db with the most up-to-date data.
+This updates the local cache in `facilities-operational-db` with the most up-to-date data.
-* CDW, ATC, Cemeteries.XML, and Website.CSV are updated daily
+* CDW, ATC, the Cemeteries XML, and the Website CSV are updated daily
 * Drive Time Bands are updated monthly
 * CMS data is updated on-demand